hsf-training/hsf-training-cicd/README.md

   </tbody>
 </table>

-Additional thanks goes to these wonderful people who contributed to the content of the lesson:
+Additional thanks goes to these wonderful people ([emoji key][allcontrib-emoji-key]) who contributed to the content of the lesson:

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->